GoncaloRibeiro6533/TASA/docs/deploy.md

   - username: bob
   - password: Tasa_2025

 - In the [docs folder](https://github.com/GoncaloRibeiro6533/TASA/blob/main/docs/Endpoints.postman_collection.json), you can find the Postman collection with all the endpoints of the API and the example requests to test the API.
+- The API documentation is available [here](https://github.com/GoncaloRibeiro6533/TASA/blob/main/docs/api-docs.yaml)

 - To stop the containers, you can run the following command in the jvm folder: